cloudius-systems/capstan/README.md

 [![Build Status](https://secure.travis-ci.org/cloudius-systems/capstan.png?branch=master)](http://travis-ci.org/cloudius-systems/capstan)

-Capstan is a tool for packing, shipping, and running applications in VMs - just like Docker but on top of a hypervisor!
+Capstan is a tool for rapidly building and running your application on OSv.
+Capstan is as simple and fast as using Docker for creating containers, but the result is a complete virtual machine image that will run on any hypervisor with OSv support.

+## Features

+* Linux, OS X, and Windows support
+* QEMU/KVM VirtualBox, and Google Compute Engine support

 ## Installation